foundation-go/foundation/ENV.md

 - `EVENTS_WORKER_ERRORS_TOPIC`: The Kafka topic to publish errors to.
 Default: `foundation.events_worker.errors`.
 - `EVENTS_WORKER_DELIVER_ERRORS`: Whether to deliver errors to the `EVENTS_WORKER_ERRORS_TOPIC`.
 Default: `true`.

+## Jobs Worker

+The following environment variables are only applicable when running in `jobs_worker` mode.

+- `REDIS_URL`: The URL of the Redis instance to use for jobs.
+Must be set when using the `jobs_worker` mode.

 ## gRPC